ywwxhz/cnBetaReader/README.md

 # cnBeta reader

-This is the three part of cnbeta reader client for Android 4.0+
+This is the third-party of cnbeta reader client for Android 4.0+

 ## Quick Overview